 On June 25, 1975, a State of Emergency was declared in India.
 Though the official order was issued by President Fakhruddhin Ali Ahmed under Article 352(1) of the Constitution for “internal disturbance”, it was Prime Minister Indira Gandhi who de facto declared it.
 Until the withdrawal of the Emergency on March 21, 1977, fundamental rights were suspended, political activity suppressed, civil liberties curbed and the press censored.
-Thirty-nine years on, members of the NWMI recall those turbulent times.
-And a link to NWMI member Kalpana Sharma’s article on Himmat in the Emergency
+Thirty-nine years on, members of the NWMI recalled those turbulent times.

 My encounter with the press censorship imposed during the Emergency was pretty unique.
 I’d just completed my communications course and had taken up my very first job (reporter and sub-editor at Eve’s Weekly and Star & Style – Managing Director JC Jain’s characteristic way of getting maximum work at minimum pay!) in Mumbai.
 Mr Binod Rao, my journalism teacher in the Social Communications Media course at the Sophia Polytechnic, had just taken over as chief censor in Maharashtra!
 Since I knew him, the management chose me to get Devyani Chaubal’s starry gossip columns passed by the censors.